ansys/pypim/doc/source/integration.rst

 Start a gRPC product
 ====================

-To use PyPIM, the code flow should first check if PyPIM is configured to use the :func:`is_configured` method and then check to ensure that the caller of the ``launch_my_product()`` method has not specified how to launch it.
+To use PyPIM, the code flow should first verify if PyPIM is configured to use the :func:`is_configured` method.
+Then, ensure that the caller of the ``launch_my_product()`` method has not specified how to launch it.

 If both conditions are met: